NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             have a contrib dir so owners don't want to link home directory to their contrib directory.

-            .. rubric:: What are “Compute” and “Batch” sections in a cluster
-               definition?[\ `edit </index.php?title=FAQ&action=edit&section=36>`__\ ]
+- What are “Compute” and “Batch” sections in a cluster definition?[\ `edit </index.php?title=FAQ&action=edit&section=36>`__\ ]
                :name: what-are-compute-and-batch-sections-in-a-cluster-definitionedit